 Heavy Adjustable Kettlebell

-If you’ve been using kettlebells for awhile than you most likely have no need for lighter weights (25 lbs. and below).
+If you’ve been using kettlebells for a while then you most likely have no need for lighter weights (25 lbs. and below).
 Although by the very definition, light, might be a completely relative term to where you’re at in your strength training.
 I’ll be honest, there aren’t a lot of options for adjustable kettlebells on the heavier side.
 The few that are available seemingly go out of stock quickly.
 Therefore, I figured I would save you some time by suggesting the most reliable and well-received kettlebell of the bunch.

 What’s unique about this adjustable kettlebell is that the plates aren’t of equal weight.
 You have a pair of lighter weights at two 2 kg. and two 3 kg. discs.
 The heavier two discs each weigh 4 kg. and 6 kg. respectively.
 At these weights, it’s easy to see how the end result can lead to many different combinations.
 This makes for a great choice if you’re strapped for cash but would like to have two competition kettlebells of varying equal weight.